Skip to content

 3. In the claim tray, click Add Claim

-4. In the Billing Code field, enter the appropriate LFP Interaction Code (e.g., 98020) and select it from the dropdown
+4. In the Billing Code field, enter the appropriate LFP Interaction Code (e.g., 98032 for a virtual visit) and select it from the dropdown.
+Only one interaction code is billed per encounter.

 5. Enter the Date of Service